*Post contains affiliate links

 So not only is it good for you, but it tastes wonderful.

-But if you want to go the homemade route, here’s my recipe for how to make homemade ghee.
+To go the homemade route, here’s my recipe for how to make homemade ghee with unsalted butter.

-If you can, use organic butter to make your ghee and if you can get it, organic butter from grass fed cows.
+If you can, use organic butter to make your ghee and if it’s available, organic butter from grass fed cows.

 Butter from grass-fed cows tends to be much higher in Omega-3 fatty acids and vitamin K2, as well as vitamin A, because the cows are fed on a nutrient rich grass centric diet.

-This makes grass fed butter a healthier and more nutrient rich choice if you can get it.
+This makes grass fed butter a healthier and more nutrient rich choice.

 How to make homemade ghee with unsalted butter